sanjaysam410/Chat/Readme.md

 ## How to Use

-1. Open `public/index.html` in your web browser to start the chat application.
 2. Enter your name or nickname to join the chat.
 3. Type your message and press send to chat with others.